Co author: Nicole Barratt

-It’s not unusual, though, to see some consumers who have two credit cards in their wallets, one a Visa and the other MasterCard.
-The thinking behind this is, if they were in the unusual position of finding a location that accepts one but not the other, they would have the option of paying with either.
-Some people also like to take advantage of exclusive offers from both card types.
+It’s not unusual, though, to see some consumers who have two credit cards in their wallets, one Visa and one MasterCard.
+The thinking behind this is they’re covered whichever card a business accepts.
+Some people also like to take advantage of exclusive offers from both cards.

 At the end of the day, much more depends on the bank issuing the card, and the type of card you choose, than either the Visa or MasterCard payment systems.

 As always, when it comes to credit cards the choices are all up to you.
 Weigh up the pros and cons of each and decide what kind of spender you are.
 That should give you a good indication of what kind of card to go for.
 You can use the Canstar website to evaluate your credit card and decide whether or not you’re getting outstanding value.

 Our free credit card comparison tool compares all the major cards in the market and awards the best our prestigious Star Ratings.
 For example, the grid below shows a snapshot of the low-interest rate credit cards currently on Canstar NZ’s database, based on a spend of $3000 per month.
 For more information on credit cards and to compare further, just click on the big button under the table.